 Ensure you input as much detail about your business as possible.
 Ensuring there is both a contact number and email for your company, along with the address.
 The address is especially important as nearly a 3rd of all mobile Google searches relate to the location of the business.
 Without an address how can you show up in local search?

-In order to optimise Google My Business, you will need to understand the tools available to you.
+In order to optimise Google Business, you will need to understand the tools available to you.
 Below we have listed the four most important tabs on your account and explained what they mean and what they show you:

 1. Home page